Personal tales from over 30 years’ of collecting Transformers toys

 I had, in the past, sold off parts of my collection (Beast Wars/Machines, Car Robots, Binaltech, Henkei, the Movie stuff) but, until now, I’d always thought that the core of my collection, the “G1 stuff”, was untouchable.

 As it turned out, I felt no sense of loss once I’d started selling them.
 There was no pang of regret which, though it surprised me, told my instincts that I was doing the right thing.
 (The right thing for me, of course.
-I hope it goes without saying that what I’ve been describing is in no way a judgment on anyone, or their hobbies.)
+I hope it goes without saying that what I’ve been describing is in no way a judgement on anyone, or their hobbies.)

 Selling my Transformers was far easier than I was expecting.
 It was a kind of reductive process, going from least sentimental to most sentimental.
 (Bearing in mind that almost all of my childhood Transformers had long gone.)
 Reissues and duplicates and variations of characters went first, followed by latter “G1” in reverse year order until I reached the beginning.